-Soil forming processes in and regions.
-Physical, ineralogical and chemical characteristics of arid soils, with emphasis on properties significant for land capability.
+Soil forming processes in arid regions.
+Physical, mineralogical and chemical characteristics of arid soils, with emphasis on properties significant for land capability.
 Chemical and physical properties of saline and alkaline soils.
 Soil response to irrigation, secondary salinization and alkalinization.
 Classifications and distribution of arid zone soils and their environmental relationships.
 Field methods and soils survey techniques, statistical analysis of soil data and its application to mapping.
-Laboratory analyses of physical and chemical cheracteristics of soils, with emphasis on properties significant for land capability.
+Laboratory analyses of physical and chemical characteristics of soils, with emphasis on properties significant for land capability.